Programmes

 Screen RoELs

-Following a successful pilot initiatives in 2023-24 with Barking & Dagenham Council, Youth Workers in East London, Fully Focused Training Organisation, ScreenSkills, Film London and 60Forty Films we can evidence a new model for career pathways into the HETV industry.
+Following successful pilot initiatives in 2023/24 with Youth Workers in East London, ScreenSkills, Film London, 60Forty Films, Taking Shape Association, and Fully Focused Training Organisation we can evidence a new model for career pathways into the HETV industry.

 The evidence and learnings from the pilot show this model is scalable, economically viable and can be delivered not only in other London Boroughs, but also regionally and in other home nations.
 This is done through developing partnerships with Youth Workers, Councils, Industry Support Organisations, and Production Companies, to deliver 'Screen Rules of Engagement Learning (RoELs)' sessions to young people 16+ to give them an awareness of what non-institutional career pathways are possible for them into the TV industry, and working with young people 18+ to give them access to and support in real industry opportunities